Skip to content

 Reporting & advisory

-Monthly financial package with AGI, AGI per FTE, labor multiplier, client P&L, project margin, plus advisory on pricing, hiring, retainer-mix optimization, and M&A readiness.
+A monthly financial package with AGI, AGI per FTE, labor multiplier, client P&L, and project margin, plus advisory on pricing, hiring, retainer-mix optimization, and M&A readiness.

 Real AGI is the start.
 The next acquisition offer is the point.